isomerpages/moe-anchorgreenpri/pages/Discipline Philosophy and School Rules.md

 <strong>5.
 Attire and Appearance</strong><br>
 • Students should be properly and neatly attired.
 They must wear the prescribed school uniform and no modification to the uniform is allowed.<br>
 • Sweaters may be worn only when the weather is cold (e.g. on rainy days in the morning).
 Should there be extenuating circumstances, the school can consider the request on a case-by-case basis.<br>
 • Students are allowed to wear their PE attire on days they have PE lessons and/or Co-Curricular Activities.
-(Refer to page 9 of the student’s diary for the examples.)<br>
+(Refer to page 9 of the student’s diary for the examples.)<br><br>
 <strong>School Uniform</strong>
 <div class="isomer-image-wrapper">
 <img style="width: 50%" height="auto" width="50%" alt="School Uniform" src="/images/Discipline/School_Uniform.jpg">